The Top 16 Best Electronic Drum Sets for every budget [2020 Guide & Reviews]

 Although the series comes in different versions, this, in particular, is an advisable option.
 The drum pads made of quality mesh reduces irritable sounds, and the drum module speaks volume of the many features you’ll need to make a good sound.
 It is also embedded with connectivity for the import of records and sounds.
 It also comes with Bluetooth audio streaming.

 The hardware provides support to the drum pads and helps your playing posture.
-With this version of TD-17 series, you can hook up another cymbal and double bass pedal if you want to, but these would be purchased separately.
+With this version of the TD-17 series, you can hook up another cymbal and double bass pedal if you want to, but these would be purchased separately.

 2. Yamaha DTX532K Electronic Drum Set